JaroGee/42SG_C_Piscine/README.md

 #### 7. Question order

-   - You must complete and submit each question before moving on to the next.
+   - You must complete and pass each question in order before moving on to the next.

+   - Getting stuck on one question means you can’t proceed to any others until that one is solved.

 #### 8. Manual